ReduceRightDave/forgotJS/CONTRIBUTING.md

 # Contributing

 ## Testing
-Some experimental CI tests run on CircleCI.
+Experimental continuous integration tests run on Github Actions.
 The JavaScript snippets are extracted from the README markdown document, run through the Node compiler to check for syntax and other errors, and then assertions are added as below.